wahost070/StatRatPy/README.md

 ## Disclosure
-IMPORTANT: The malware/ directory contains LIVE MALWARE that has been defanged, but regardless, caution is advised to prevent infection.
+IMPORTANT: The `malware/` directory may contain LIVE MALWARE (that has been defanged by being placed in a zip), but regardless, caution is advised to prevent infection.
 Please handle with care.
 Malware sample password is "infected".